khalid-hussain/morals-and-behaviour/3-knowledge.md

 look at people who are better than yourself.

 41. The mysterious branches of knowledge are like a strong drug which benefits a strong body but damages a weak one.
-In the same way, the esoteric branches of knowledge enrich a strong mind, and refine it, purifying it of its flaws, but destroy a weak mind.
+In the same way, the esoteric[^mean-esoteric] branches of knowledge enrich a strong mind, and refine it, purifying it of its flaws, but destroy a weak mind.

-42. If a madman threw himself as deeply into good sense as he throws himself as deeply into madness, he would surely be wiser than al-Ḥasan al-Baṣrī[^basri], Plato of Athens[^plato], and Vuzurgmihr the Persian.[^vuzurgmihr]
+42. If a madman threw himself as deeply into good sense as he throws himself as deeply into madness, he would surely be wiser than al-Ḥasan al-Baṣrī,[^basri] Plato of Athens,[^plato] and Vuzurgmihr the Persian.[^vuzurgmihr]

 43. Intelligence has its limits; it is useless unless it is based upon the guidance of religion or on good fortune in this world.